Skip to content

 ) -> Array

-\(\text{WIS}_{\alpha_{0:K}}(F, y) = \frac{1}{K+0.5}(w_0 \times |y - m| + \sum_{k=1}^K (w_k \times IS_{\alpha_k}(F, y)))\)
+\[ \text{WIS}_{\alpha_{0:K}}(F, y) = \frac{1}{K+0.5}(w_0 \times |y - m| + \sum_{k=1}^K (w_k \times IS_{\alpha_k}(F, y))) \]

 where \(m\) denotes the median prediction, \(w_0\) denotes the weight of the median prediction, \(IS_{\alpha_k}(F, y)\) denotes the interval score for the \(1 - \alpha\) prediction interval and \(w_k\) is the according weight.
 The WIS is calculated for a set of (central) PIs and the predictive median.
 The weights are an optional parameter and default weight is the canonical weight \(w_k = \frac{2}{\alpha_k}\) and \(w_0 = 0.5\).
-Using the canonical weights, the WIS can be used to approximate the CRPS.
+For these weights, it holds that:

 Parameters: